SplittyDev/evee.js/README.md

 # evee.js
 The blazing fast es6 event library.

 Evee is a lightweight event library, written in clean ECMAScript6.

+## Status
+The project is still actively maintained, but the functionality is complete.
+Bugs will still be fixed and feature requests are more than welcome.

 ## How to use
 ```js